sky-music/sky-music.github.io/make-your-own-sheet.md

 You will need Python >= 3.6 and a few addition packages.
 We have a [dedicated page](/install-python.html) to explain how to install Python.

-Download the Sky Music Sheet Maker by clicking [Here](https://github.com/sky-music/sky-python-music-sheet-maker").
-Click on the green "Clone or Download" button, then choose "Download ZIP".
+Download the Sky Music Sheet Maker by clicking [Here](https://github.com/sky-music/sky-python-music-sheet-maker).
+Click on the green "Code" button, then choose "Download ZIP".

 For the sake of an example let's extract this to your Desktop.